lsst-dm/dmtn-055/index.rst

     .. py:attribute:: datasets

-        A dictionary with :py:class:`Dataset` subclasses as keys and sets of :py:class:`Dataset` instances of that type as values.
+        A dictionary with dataset type names as keys and sets of :py:class:`Dataset` instances of that type as values.

 .. _quantum_execution: